Crisis Points: Extremism under a state of emergency

 Lydia Khalil and Mark Duckworth Alfred Deakin Institute for Citizenship and Globalisation, Deakin University

-This presentation will present the conceptualisation and research design of the Crisis Points Project, which explores these issues, as well as the findings from a policy stocktake and analysis of Australian national, commonwealth and state emergency management, counterterrorism and countering violent extremism policies from 2001-2020 revealing the state of policy responses on the nexus between emergency management and counterterrorism/countering violent extremism policies.
+This presentation provided the conceptualisation and research design of the Crisis Points Project, which explored these issues, as well as the findings from a policy stocktake and analysis of Australian national, commonwealth and state emergency management, counterterrorism and countering violent extremism policies from 2001-2020 revealing the state of policy responses on the nexus between emergency management and counterterrorism/countering violent extremism policies.
 We identify gaps that need to be addressed in order to tackle the intersecting issues of violent extremism and disaster management, as well as integration gaps in disaster management and countering violent extremism policies.

 The video starts with the Crisis Points Presentation at 40:29.